pyscf/pyscf.github.io/source/install.rst

 CMake options and compiling flags
 ---------------------------------
-A complete build by default may take long time to finish compilation.
-In certain old operation systems, the build may fail to build `XCFun` if the system does not have a proper c++ compiler.
-To speed up compilation or bypass failed compilation, CMake options listed below can be used.
+A full build of PySCF may take a long time to finish.
+`XCFun` may fail to build a proper C++ compiler is not available, such as on certain old operating systems.
+The CMake options listed below can be used to speed up compilation or omit extensions that fail to compile.

 ================= ======= ==============================================================
 Flags             Default Comments